What is fibromyalgia?

 There is no cure for fibromyalgia but most people find they are able to ease some of the pain and tenderness with the right approach.
 It’s important to learn about fibromyalgia and play an active role in your treatment.

-Psychological approaches work.
+Psychological approaches can also help.
 These include learning how to manage stress, learning how to plan and pace your life, and therapies such as mindfulness and cognitive behaviour therapy, or CBT.

-The usual painkillers, such as paracetamol, are not usually helpful.
+Common pain relievers such as paracetamol and anti-inflammatory drugs are usually not helpful in fibromyalgia.
 Some people with fibromyalgia may find that their pain or other symptoms can be controlled with medicines that are sometimes used to treat epilepsy or depression.

-Some medicines originally developed to treat epilepsy, such as pregabalin and gabapentin, have been shown to help reducing pain.
-Pregabalin is not on the PBS so will not be subsidized in Australia and can be expensive.
-Many fibromylagia patients get referrals to pain clinics or hospital outpatient services.
+Some medicines originally developed to treat epilepsy, such as pregabalin and gabapentin, have been shown to help in reducing pain.
+Pregabalin and gabapentin are not on the PBS for fibromyalgia so are not subsidised in Australia and can be expensive.

 You can get more information from speaking to your doctor or specialist, and from the Arthritis Australia website.